-Satisfactory academic progress includes three criteria:
+IV.
+Satisfactory Academic Progress includes three criteria:

-- 1. Academic standing based on the student's cumulative grade point average; - 2.
-The student's progress towards successful degree completion; and - 3.
-Degree completion within a maximum time frame.
+- 1. Academic standing based on the student's cumulative GPA; - 2.
+The student's progress towards successful degree completion; and,

+3. Degree completion within a maximum timeframe.

-In order to maintain satisfactory academic progress, students must:
+In order to maintain Satisfactory Academic Progress, students must:

-- Remain in good academic standing or on academic probation as defined in the University catalog; - Maintain a completion rate of coursework equal to at least 67 percent of the total number of credit hours attempted; and - Complete their degree requirements within 150 percent of the required hours to complete their degree (180 credit hours).
+- 1. Remain in good academic standing or on academic probation as defined in the University Catalog; - 2.
+Maintain a completion rate of coursework equal to at least 67 percent of the total number of credit hours attempted; - 3.
+Complete their degree requirements within 150 percent of the required hours to complete their degree (180 credit hours).